microsoft/WhatTheHack/061-DynatraceOnAzure/Student/Challenge-05.md

 Dynatrace offers multiple ways to visualize your Observability data.
 One of those ways is [Dashboards](https://www.dynatrace.com/hub/detail/dashboards/).
 With Dashboards you can:

 - Query, visualize, and observe all your data stored in Grail.
-- Write custom JavaScript with ad-hoc functions to fetch external data.
+- Write custom JavaScript with adhoc functions to fetch external data.
 - Annotate all your visualizations with markdown to enrich them with context.
 - Add variables to filter your results and make your dashboard dynamic.
 - Several data and code snippets are available out of the box.
 Use them to get started.